DistantJragon/dotfiles/README.md

 If any dotfile's program happens to be cross-platform (Linux/Windows), I will make an effort to make the dotfile cross-platform as well.

+# Packages

+- fish
+  (I've switched to zsh, so this may be deprecated in the future)
+- Neovim
+- oh-my-posh
+  (Deprecated)
+- PowerShell
+  (Deprecated)
+- Windows Terminal
+  (Deprecated)
+- zsh

 ## Installation

 ### Prerequisites